 Find out more: OnePlus 9 series buyer’s guide

-OnePlus is also finally ready to take on the best from Samsung with an upgraded camera setup and new partnership with Hasselblad.
+OnePlus is also finally ready to take on the best from Samsung with an upgraded camera setup and a new partnership with Hasselblad.
 Both devices offer powerful 50MP and 48MP main shooters, while only the OnePlus 9 Pro carries an 8MP telephoto lens.
 It’s Hasselblad’s software tweaks that take the OnePlus 9 series’ photography capabilities to the next level.
 Inside, you’ll find the Snapdragon 888 humming away backed by either 8GB or 12GB of RAM and up to 256GB of storage.

 4. Apple iPhone 12 Pro Max

 Yes, we’re an Android-focused website, but Apple’s iPhones are among the most popular smartphones and the iPhone 12 series is pretty darn great.
 The iPhone 12 Pro Max is perhaps the most suitable Galaxy Note 20 alternative in Apple’s stable, offering a similarly large screen, a long-lasting battery, water resistance, and wireless charging.